 We Owe The Irish And Scottish For Having A Recognizable Halloween In America

 The Protestant colonies were not exactly receptive to the idea of Halloween.
-The Puritans were so strict that the people of Boston actually banned the celebration of Christmas in the mid-17th century, considering it blasphemous to observe a day with the vaguest of pagan origins; obviously, a holiday that was based on spooky ghosts and divination rituals did not stand a chance.
-Parts of colonial America did have festivities, but they weren't widespread, and most Americans viewed Halloween as strange and foreign.
+The Puritans were so strict that the people of Boston banned Christmas celebrations in the mid-17th century, considering it blasphemous to observe a day with the vaguest of pagan origins; obviously, a holiday based on spooky ghosts and divination rituals did not stand a chance.
+Parts of colonial America did have festivities, but they weren't widespread, and most Americans at the time viewed Halloween as strange and foreign.

-There are no references to the practice of trick-or-treating as we currently recognize it in the United States before the 1930s.
-Instead, early accounts in America mostly focus on the mischief, which ranged from harmless (ringing doorbells and running away) to dangerous (breaking windows and setting fires).
-Knocking over outhouses was popular.
-Especially notable was the Halloween of 1913 in Sheffield, AL, when neighborhood kids planned to fill the town cannon with gunpowder and detonate it in the middle of the night.
+There are little to no references to the practice of trick-or-treating as we currently recognize it in the United States before the 1930s.
+Instead, early accounts in America mostly focus on the mischief, which ranged from harmless - such as ringing doorbells and running away - to dangerous, including breaking windows and setting fires.
+Knocking over water tubs was also popular.
+Especially notable was Halloween of 1913 in Sheffield, AL, when neighborhood kids planned to fill the town cannon with gunpowder and detonate it in the middle of the night.

-Jack-o-Lanterns Were Originally Carved from Turnips
+Jack-O'-Lanterns Were Originally Carved From Turnips